Community

 Weekly Men's Prayer Breakfast

 "I desire then that in every place the men should pray, lifting holy hands without anger or quarrelling..."
 (1 Timothy 2:8).
 Every Tuesday morning at 6:15 a.m., we meet for breakfast and prayer.
-Men of all ages are invited to join us; watch the City Chapel Connect Facebook group for latest meeting details, including location.
+Men of all ages are invited to join us at Cora Restaurant.

 Men's Fellowship Night

-Every other month, on the third Friday evening of the month, there is a men's night held at the Nielsens' workshop.
+These evenings are usually held on the third Friday of alternating months at the Nielsens' workshop.
 These evenings are informal and are intended for fellowship.
 All men are welcome!

 Contact: